Honda Accord years to avoid — most common problems

 Ninth-generation Honda Accord (2013-2015 model years)

-The ninth generation of Honda Accord also got a few complaints from drivers, and they are mainly concerned with the fuel pump failure and improper pressure in fuel lines.
+The ninth-generation Honda Accord also got a few complaints from drivers, and they were mainly concerned with the fuel pump failure and improper pressure in fuel lines.
 Also, with the ninth generation, the 3.5-liter V6 engine with a variable cylinder management system came into play, and it didn’t have the reliability of the previous engines.

 If so many bothersome Honda Accord years came as a shock to you, here’s the good news – there are far more appraised and reliable model years.
 The airbag issues were mostly present in the seventh and eighth-generation Accord, and fuel pump and pressure problems were mostly present from 2013 to 2015.